reguv760/gatsby-storeytime/README.md

 ## Notes for Developing with Gatsby + Github + Netlify CMS

 1. Link github repo to Netlify CMS for Continuous Deployment
-2. Local repo "searches" for CMS data in Netlify deployment based on branch defined in config.yml (if none is defined, it default to _master_)
+2. Local repo "searches" for CMS data in Netlify deployment based on branch defined in config.yml (if none is defined, it defaults to _master_)
 3. Edits made in CMS must be pulled to local branch

-## Notes for Recapcha + Gatsby (with .dotEnv) + Netlify
+## Notes for Recapcha + Gatsby + Netlify

 This assumes forms built in Gatsby are received in Netlify's Form collection.

 1. Custom Recaptcha component _required_ with Gatsby + Netlify
 2. Signup for Recaptcha Site + Secret Keys
 3. Add .env.development file to project root.
-4. Define _SITE_RECAPTCHA_KEY_ and _SITE_RECAPTCHA_SECRET_ keynames in both .env.development file and Netlify's Build Environment settings.
+4. Define _SITE_RECAPTCHA_KEY_ and/or _SITE_RECAPTCHA_SECRET_ keynames in both .env.development file and Netlify's Build Environment settings.
 5. Configure form

    - import navigateTo from gatsby-link
    - add "data-netlify-recaptcha="true" to as form attribute
    - define handleChange, handleRecaptcha and onSubmit functionality in component

 6. After Preview on Branch deploy on Netlify, add Deploy Preview URL to Recapcha console to test

-7. Change Build command in Netlify to:
+7. Change Build command in Netlify to:<br/>
    `echo SITE_RECAPTCHA_KEY=$SITE_RECAPTCHA_KEY >> .env.production && gatsby build`

 ## Plugins Used